Please find further information on COVID-19.

 Early Years Foundation stage (EYFS) safeguarding and welfare guidance.

-Statutory framework for the EYFS safeguarding and welfare requirements, the mandatory framework for early years providers and the steps providers must take to keep children safe and promote their welfare.
+Statutory framework for the Early Years Foundation Stage (EYFS) safeguarding and welfare requirements, the mandatory framework for early years providers and the steps providers must take to keep children safe and promote their welfare.

-The EYFS states that Ofsted registered early years and childcare providers must implement a policy, and procedures, to safeguard children which are in line with the guidance and procedures of the relevant Local Safeguarding Children Board (LSCB).
+The EYFS states that Ofsted registered early years and childcare providers must implement a policy and procedures to safeguard children which are in line with the guidance and procedures of the relevant Local Safeguarding Children Partnership (DDSCP).
 The child protection policy and procedures must include an explanation of the action to be taken when there are safeguarding concerns about a child and in the event of an allegation being made against a member of staff, and cover the use of mobile phones and cameras in the setting.
 Providers must also train all staff to understand their safeguarding policy and procedures.